 "Don't look at your feet to see if you're doing it right.
 Just dance." - Anne Lamott

-I wrote this post for Lymeology to learn about the different options.
+I wrote this post for Lymeology to learn about all the different detox options.
 Some are easy and nonthreatening and others require a little money or bravery.
-I plan to keep and open mind and see which strategies are the best fit for me.

 Click below to read the post:

 Of all the detox methods I've tried, my hands down favorite is Epsom salt baths.
 I use these salts with 3 drops of this lavender essential oil.